ini-bdds/bdqc/README.rst

 The framework will incorporate the VERSION number into the plugin's output automatically.
 The plugin's code need not and should not include it in the returned value.
-The version number is used by the framework to decide whether to *re*-run a plugin.
+The version number is used by the framework (along with other factors) to decide whether to *re*-run a plugin.
 (This is useful during plugin development.)
 If a plugin does provide a VERSION, it's return *should* be a dict.
 Otherwise, the framework will simply assign the generic name "value" to the